trevoradriaanse/twitter_bot_nlp_2019/README.md

 Lastly, the script with loop all the generated tweets in the result file, since some of the weights cannot be loaded properly.
 A score is calculated and added to the result dataframe.
 Then it outputs a result_evaluated.xlsx since csv file messes up the row for some reason.

+## Perplexity & Similarity Evaluation
+To run the perplexity and similarity, use `eval.py` and see the `run_eval.sh` script for formatting.